• Skip to primary navigation

 Weave tails on the back side of your granny squares.
 You can tell the back side because that’s where all the tails should be.
 You can also tell the back side of the crochet project by looking at the way your stitches lay.
 If your stitches lay downward, that’s the back side.
 If your stitches lay upwards, that’s the front side (see picture below).

-Granny Square Blanket Using Join-As-You-Go Method
+Sunflower Granny Square Crochet Blanket

 ABOUT SEW NIKKI